stenio123/GCP_RCaCDemos/CICDWithGuardrails/README.md

 ## Notes
 - Github is used as the source control in this demo, but any git repository supported by Cloud build should work
 - In this demo, the terraform state file is stored as file in cloud console.
 In production the best practice is to store it in a Object Store bucket.

+## Troubleshooting

+- Error "│ Error: Error creating Trigger: googleapi: Error 400: Repository mapping does not exist.
+Please visit https://console.cloud.google.com/cloud-build/triggers/connect?project=1005998595697 to connect a repository to your project"

+You have not setup the connection between Github and Cloud Build.
+Check above instructions and follow steps.